junglok/tem-docs/docs/cryoSPARC.rst

 .. note::
-   You should execute this 'ssh' command on **YOUR LOCAL PC/WORKSTATION** to make a tunnel between your local machine and tem-ui.sdfarm.kr (localhost:39000 <--> tem-ui.sdfarm.kr:<CRYOSPARC_BASE_PORT>) over secure channel.
+   You should execute this 'ssh' command on **YOUR LOCAL PC/WORKSTATION** to make a tunnel between your local machine and tem-cs-el7.sdfarm.kr (localhost:39500 <--> tem-cs-el7.sdfarm.kr:<CRYOSPARC_BASE_PORT>) over secure channel.

 .. note::
    You can close the terminal window (because 'ssh' will be run in the background) after running the above command.
 The tunnel will stay open.

-Now, open your browser (Chrome/Firefox/Safari recommended) and navigate to http://localhost:39000.
+Now, open your browser (Chrome/Firefox/Safari recommended) and navigate to http://localhost:39500.
 You should be presented with the cryoSPARC login page.

 For Windows users
 -----------------